What's included in the index?

 If you are not able to visit the Murray Library, check with your public library.
 Many public libraries have copies of some newspapers on microfilm or can request copies.

-Current full text stories from six Saskatchewan newspapers are available from the Canadian Newsstand.
+Current full text stories from six Saskatchewan newspapers are available from the Canadian Newsstream.
 This is a licensed database that can be used by University of Saskatchewan students, faculty and staff.
 Your public library might also have a subscription.

 Newspaper stories that reflect significant moments in Saskatchewan's history have been digitized and made available.